NBISweden/workshop-reproducible-research/pages/project/project.md

 to see an example Python script that you can save to file and run with the cleaned files as input.

-??? note "Click to show a script for plotting the student experience"
+??? example "Click to show a script for plotting the student experience"
     The script (*e.g.* `plot.py`):

     ```python